back to latest articles

 • Users actively recommending the app

-UXDA case example:
+UXDA case study: Conversational banking

 When creating a Conversational Banking experience for one of our clients, we discovered how crucial the language and tone are in defining user trust.
 The more innovative and AI-driven the experience becomes, the more intuitive and emotionally human it must feel.